h2oai/sparkling-water/doc/src/site/sphinx/rsparkling.rst

 Disconnect from Spark
 ~~~~~~~~~~~~~~~~~~~~~
 Now we disconnect from Spark, this will result in the H2OContext being stopped as well
-since it's owned by the spark shell process used by our Spark connection:
+since it's owned by the Spark shell process used by our Spark connection:

 .. code:: r